mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 lint checks.

-*   "Let me add `-Wno-incomplete-patterns` to this file so that it can compile, because this pattern is actually inaccessible"
+*   "Let me add `-Wno-incomplete-patterns` to this file so that it can compile, because this pattern is inaccessible"
 *   "Let me add `HLINT ignore` to this build so that I can bypass the hlint rule forbidding `Prelude.error`"

-It's pretty straightforward to add post-edit hooks to forbid edits of this pattern...but I think this is actually a good platonic example of what I mean by "constraint-evading behavior".
+It's pretty straightforward to add post-edit hooks to forbid edits of this pattern...but I think this is a good platonic example of what I mean by "constraint-evading behavior".

 Maybe sometimes you _should_ be disabling warnings in your files.
 Maybe